Homebuilding Insights

 Garage

 If you use your garage for seasonal storage, place holiday boxes on shelves and along the interior wall that connects to your home.
-This spot typically experiences less temperature fluctuation than the far side of the garage.
+This area typically experiences less temperature fluctuation than the far side of the garage.

 Attic